ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 **For resistors connected in parallel, the voltage across each resistor is the same.
 The current through each resistor is inversely proportional to its resistance.**

 ::: Exercise
-1. Examine the circuit shown in Figure 3: Two resistors of resistance **R** $=2200\ \Omega$, connected in parallel, are connected in series with the ammeter and the 0–20-volt power supply.
+1. Examine the circuit shown in Figure 3.
+Two resistors of resistance **R** $=2,200\ \Omega$, connected in parallel, are connected in series with the ammeter and the 0–20-volt power supply.
 The voltmeter is connected across the resistors to measure the voltage drop.
 The ammeter is in series with the circuit and measures total current in the circuit.

-In the circuit in Figure 3, we put the resistors next to each other with common points at each end.
-The result is two separate paths for current to flow.
-For obvious reasons, this arrangement is referred to as a  parallel circuit.
+In this circuit, the resistors sit next to each other with common points at each end.
+This provides two separate paths for current to flow.
+The voltage across each resistor is the same, but the current is split between them.

 :::Figure:Figure
 ![Figure 3.
 Two resistors of resistance **R** in parallel.](imgs/Figure3b_Part3Circuit.jpg)